livewire/livewire/docs/offline.md

 ## Toggling classes

-Adding the `class` modifier allows you to add a class to an element when "offline".
+Adding the `class` modifier allows you to add a class to an element when the user loses their connection.
+The class will be removed again once the user is back online:

 ```html
 <div wire:offline.class="bg-red-300">
 ```

-When the browser goes offline, the element will receive the `bg-red-300` class.
-The class will be removed again once the user is back online.

-You can also perform the inverse, removing classes by adding the `.remove` modifier, similar to how [`wire:loading`](/docs/loading) works.
+Or, using the `.remove` modifier, you can remove a class when a user loses their connection.
+In this example, the `bg-green-300` class will be removed from the `<div>` while the user has lost their connection:

 ```html
 <div class="bg-green-300" wire:offline.class.remove="bg-green-300">
 ```

-The `bg-green-300` class will be removed from the `<div>` while offline.

 ## Toggling attributes

-Adding the `attr` modifier allows you to add an attribute to an element when offline.
+The `.attr` modifier allows you to add an attribute to an element the user loses their connection.
+In this example, the "Save" button will be disabled while the user has lost their connection:

 ```html
 <button wire:offline.attr="disabled">Save</button>
 ```

-Now, when the browser goes offline, the button will be disabled.